 Now you know what to consider while looking for a used winch, right?

 You can save a bunch of money on a winch by following these guidelines.
-You need to use your hands, eyes and this guide to avoid being spike in the mud.
+You need to use your hands, eyes and this guide to avoid being spiked in the mud.

 I have also reviewed some top quality winches.
 If you have enough budget to buy a new one.
 Then you can read my reviews of winches from different brands: